-We face an ambiguous future.
-As the economy reopens, leaders are addressing their toughest challenge yet, how to bring employees back safely while rebuilding operations and recovering revenue streams.
+We face in to a challenging future.
+As the economy reopens, leaders are addressing complex and demanding issues.
+Their toughest, is how to bring align employees safely while rebuilding operations and recovering revenue streams.

-Leaders with remote and shielded workplaces will now put emphasis on assessing outcomes rather than tasks and the time it takes to complete them.
+Leaders with remote work teams will now put emphasis on assessing outcomes rather than tasks and the time it takes to complete them.
 They must ensure expectations of employees are extremely clear, what is to be achieved and trust them to get it done.
-Line Managers of remote teams will need to develop new ways of giving spontaneous lean in support or having a discreet word in the corner with an employee is gone.
-Smart and timely intervention using data will be critical to sustaining performance.
+Line Managers of remote teams will need to develop new ways of giving spontaneous lean in support or having a discreet word with an employee.
+Smart and timely intervention using good data will be critical to sustaining performance.

 Reduced face to face contact in businesses means communication on all matters must be strong and simple.
-We have all experienced sharing a message to a group being met with multiple interpretations.
-This will be harder to correct in the future leading to unnecessary resistance, at a time when responsiveness will be key.
-As organisation structures are likely to flatten, managers must ensure information sweeps across the business in a consistent, fact based manner, and includes remote workers.
+We have all shared a message with a group only to be met with multiple interpretations.
+This will be harder to correct with dispersed teams, adding perhaps to change resistance, at a time when responsiveness will be key.
+As organisation structures are likely to flatten, managers must ensure information sweeps across the business in a consistent, fact-based manner, and includes remote workers.
 Celebrating good news will be essential to counter the feelings of burn-out or anxiety many still experience, along with the continuous threats from medical leaders that restrictions may become necessary again.

 Early on in this crisis, a Gallup study identified four universal needs that employees have of their leaders during times of challenge.
 They are Trust, Compassion, Stability and Hope.
-As firms return to full operational status, this will be unlike previous recoveries as reminders of this crisis will remain in place all over our organisations.
-These, in the form of protective shielding, health and safety consumables, Covid signage, remote working patterns and the absence of tactile interactions, are necessary for health and wellbeing.
-But they also risk turning firms into sterile environments making engagement and performance harder to achieve.
-So line managers must also demonstrate empathy, humility and vulnerability to drive productivity.
+As firms return to full operational status, this will be unlike previous recoveries as reminders of the pandemic remain in place all over our organisations.
+From protective shielding, health and safety consumables, Covid signage, remote working patterns and the absence of tactile interactions, the pandemic leaves its lasting marks everywhere.
+To grow engagement, line managers must demonstrate empathy, humility and their own vulnerability.